The Best Hot Cocoa Bar Ideas to Keep You Warm and Cozy

 The first two elements you’ll notice are my DIY pennant banner and the mini chalkboard sign perched on the upper right corner of my sideboard.

-After making a fall pennant banner with my Cameo machine, I decided to do the same for this hot chocolate bar.
+After making a fall pennant banner with my Cricut machine, I decided to do the same for this hot chocolate bar.

-I found the chalkboard font for my banner in my round-up of 21 free Christmas fonts, and I loved it so much, I used my Cameo to sketch individual ingredient labels, too.
+I found the chalkboard font for my banner in my round-up of 21 free Christmas fonts, and I loved it so much, I used my Cricut to sketch individual ingredient labels, too.

 You’ll notice my freehand skills are somewhat lacking in the handwritten chalkboard sign, but I’m all about adding a touch of “authenticity” to my beverage stations!